pfederi/fitbit-sup/README.md

 ## Further ideas (Help appreciated)
 - Average strokes per minute
-- Possibility to set a distance for interval trainings.
+- Possibility to set a distance (n) for interval trainings.
 After n meters the watch vibrates.
+- Editing the name of activity in the settings.
+User can choose between SUP, Kayak, Kanu
 - Setting Interval Training on or off in Settings and on watch.
 - Choose between two stats or one activity per screen in the settings
 - enable or disable stats in settings